Revealing the Connection Between the Filamentary Hierarchy and Star Cluster Formation in a Simulated NGC 628 Galaxy: Data and Methods

 In this simulation, we use star particles as outlined in \citet{teyssier_cosmological_2002}.
 The stars in our simulation have one of three masses, which vary due to the initial mass sampled from the IMF at the start of the simulation based on the resolution of their parent gas cell and the effect of mergers between star particles.
 However, the majority of stars formed have a mass of $198 \textup{ M}_{\odot}$, with a small fraction of star particles of masses $275 \textup{ M}_{\odot}$ and $392 \textup{ M}_{\odot}$.

 We note some differences between our simulation and the real-world NGC 628.
-Our simulation has a lower gas column density, around $1 \textup{ g} \space \textup{cm}^{-2}$ in the densest areas (figure \ref{fig:fil_gas_clumps}), compared to $68 \textup{ g} \space \textup{cm}^{-2}$, the gas density of NGC 628 \citep{Chiang__2021, vandergiessen2024radialpropertiesdustgalaxies}.
-However, as we are also interested in the role that galactic structure plays on the subsequent filament formation through its evolution, we have kept this column density to make comparison between this and our Milky Way-like model more directly related to spiral arm structure.
+Our simulation has a lower gas column density, around $10^{-2} \textup{ g} \space \textup{cm}^{-2}$ in the midplane (figure \ref{fig:fil_gas_clumps}), compared to $2\times10^{-3} \textup{ g} \space \textup{cm}^{-2}$, the gas density of NGC 628 \citep{Chiang__2021, Sandstrom_2023}.
+This corresponds to a value of about $50 \space \textup{M}_\odot \space \textup{pc}^{-2} $ in our simulation and $10 \space \textup{M}_\odot \space \textup{pc}^{-2} $ from observations.
+However, as we are also interested in the role that galactic structure plays on the subsequent filament formation through its evolution, we have kept this column density to make comparisons between this and our Milky Way-like model more directly related to spiral arm structure.
 While this work is beyond the scope of this paper, it is currently in preparation.

 Additionally, visual inspection reveals that our supernova feedback rates seem lower than observations of NGC 628 suggest.
 However, it is notable that the working frames of our simulation are still very young in the galaxy's lifetime (a maximum of 327 Myr), where feedback has not had as long to carve out multiple holes in the gas disk.
 We discuss in \S \ref{sec:obscomp} whether these differences make any impact on how our structures compare to the observations of NGC 628.